 WRTDS and GAMs were fit to each of the three simulated datasets, creating six models to evaluate the general fit of observed to predicted (Chlobs ∼ ) and biological to

 flow-normalized chl-a (Chlbio ∼ ).
 Models were fit using identical methods as those for the Patuxent time series such that an optimal window width combination for WRTDS and optimal degrees of freedom for smoothing parameters with GAMs were identified.
-Figure 7 is similar to Figure 6 and shows an example of the changing relationships between chl-a and flow across the simulated time series using the results from three optimal WRTDS models.
+Figure 6 is similar to Figure 5 and shows an example of the changing relationships between chl-a and flow across the simulated time series using the results from three optimal WRTDS models.
 The plots show the varying effects of flow in each simulated dataset over time (no effect, constant, increasing) and that the models appropriately characterized the relationships.
-For example, a changing response of chl-a to salinity is apparent in the third panel of Figure 7 such that no response is observed early in the time series followed by an increase in the response of chl-a to flow later in the time series.
+For example, a changing response of chl-a to flow is apparent in the third panel of Figure 6 such that no response is observed early in the time series followed by an increase in the response of chl-a to flow later in the time series.
 Similar patterns were observed for the GAMs, although there is some suggestion that GAMs are not separating the effect of flow and time as completely as WRTDS.
+Specifically, results for WRTDS with no influence and a constant influence of flow showed less variation than GAMs in the relationship between chlorophyll and flow over time, consistent with the empirical relationships used to create the simulated time series.

 Comparisons of fit to the simulated time series showed no systematic differences between the models.
 Overall, WRTDS results had lower RMSE than GAMs for all comparisons except one (Chlobs ∼ , constant flow simulation), although differences in performance were minor (Table 7).
 Although both models provided similar performance for individual simulations, differences between the simulations were observed.
 The different effects of flow had a negative effect on the ability of each model to remove the flow component.
 Comparisons of Chlbio with showed the lowest RMSE with no flow effect and the highest with a constant flow effect (Table 7).
 Different flow effects did not have an influence on the relationship between predicted

 () and observed (Chlobs) chl-a such that RMSE for all models and simulations were similar and lower than those comparing the flow-normalized results.
 Overall, changing the flow component primarily affected the ability of each model to reproduce the flow-normalized component () with relatively minor differences between the models.

+Model comparisons with independent data

+Both models performed similarly for the training datasets based on different splits of the weekly simulated data.
+Overall, median RMSE values decreased slightly as the ratio between training and validation datasets increased (5% to 50% validation), although the range of RMSE values increased.
+Sampling characteristics for the validation datasets (random and block samples) did not have a noticeable effect on training RMSE for either model.
+Overall, WRTDS had a slightly lower RMSE for all training datasets compared to GAMs (median RMSE 0.51 for WRTDS, 0.52 for GAMs).
+For the validation datasets, GAMs generally had similar RMSE values for all datasets (median RMSE 0.55 for all), whereas WRTDS prediction performance varied considerably.
+RMSE values for WRTDS with randomly sampled validation datasets were similar to all validation datasets for GAMs and did not vary as a function of the split ratio (median RMSE ~ 0.55 for both).
+However, RMSE values increased dramatically for WRTDS as the sampling block size and split ratio increased (median RMSE 0.62, 0.88, and 0.88 for blocks sizes of 10%, 50%, and 100%).

 DISCUSSION